StevensDeptECE/DovKrugerCourses/README.md

  - The best portable environment I know.
 You will have to get a free license updated every year while a student
 #### [Visual Studio](https://visualstudio.microsoft.com/)
  - You may use Visual Studio for your own purposes, but if you do not compile with g++ or clang, your code might be non-standard.
 If you do not submit code that compiles under g++, you will get a 25% for that assignment.
-### Non-IDE

 ## EE-552 (Java)

 Please install:

 - [Processing](http://processing.org).

 - [Netbeans](https://netbeans.org/downloads/).
-  - Note: for Netbeans now that Java Developer Kit 11 (JDK11) is the standard, you need to download the special beta version that is 11.1 as of last count.
-Netbeans 10 is mainstream but that won’t work with JDK11.
+  - Note: for the latest version of Java, generally the current production version of Netbeans does not work.
+You will have to check and get a beta version depending on your version of java.
 - [optional] [Eclipse](http://www.eclipse.org/)
 - [optional] [Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html)